Zandarck/FileFinder/README.md

  A Python based file finder!

  Want to find a file?
 This may help!
 Uses the text files in the _Resources_ folder to create a list with the file name to add well known file extentions and hopefully it will find that file.
 WIP.

+ Any feedback will be greatly appreciated as this is pretty much my first working/public program.

  #### Usage: